SeaQ East Meets SeaQ West

 This transcontinental study in versatility required us to place the new SeaQ in two completely different locations, accompanying two different individuals on their own kind of adventure.
 For the first stage of the experiment, the new SeaQ’s green dial inspired some distinct racing vibes.

-Even though this watch isn’t your typical driving companion, we opted for some backroad blasting in Upstate New York with the SeaQ on a steel bracelet, priced at $10,200 USD, and paired it with another German-made icon.
-We chose a rare steely-silver 1989 Porsche 911 Carrera “25th Anniversary Edition”—one of only 300 coupes made.
-It sports a 3.2 flat-six with 215 horsepower, more than enough for this svelte steed from Stuttgart.
+Even though this watch isn’t your typical driving companion, we opted for some backroad blasting in Upstate New York with the SeaQ on a steel bracelet, priced at $10,200, and paired it with another icon.
+We chose a rare steely-silver vintage car – one of only 300 coupes made.
+It sports a flat-six engine, more than enough for this svelte steed.

 The moment the SeaQ was affixed to the wrist of the car’s owner/driver, it was apparent to all that this was no ordinary dive watch.
 It was as though it instantly became his loyal companion for this everyday life adventure.
 The watch and the car were kindred spirits, together embodying the day’s total experience.